 Students in the EEB graduate program are required to complete a minimum of two semesters of BIOS 591 (Graduate Teaching in Ecology & Evolutionary Biology) prior to PhD candidacy.
 In BIOS 591, students gain training and experience in teaching by serving as lecturers, discussion leaders, field and lab course assistants, and graders in sections of undergraduate courses.
 Prior to teaching, students are required to attend departmental and university training workshops to understand expectations, regulations, and strategies for working with undergraduates.
 Additionally, students should work with the faculty instructor to determine the duties particular to each course, and are encouraged to use this as an opportunity to develop professional pedagogical skills.
 Any disputes between TAs and instructors should be resolved according to the dispute resolution process outlined in section 23.
 Course assignments are made by the department chair at the recommendation of the EEB graduate program director, and are made in consideration of student and faculty preferences and departmental needs.
 Most students will satisfy this requirement during the first two years of their program.
-However, first or second year students who are fully supported on external fellowships may not be enrolled in BIOS 591 during their fellowship tenure.
-In such cases, students may petition GPS to postpone the BIOS 591 requirement when applying for PhD candidacy and satisfy the minimum two semester requirement for BIOS 591 after advancing to candidacy.
+No student, in any year of their program, may be enrolled in BIOS 591 while fully supported on an external fellowship.
+In such cases, first or second year students students who are fully supported on external fellowships such as the NSF GRFP may petition GPS to postpone the BIOS 591 requirement when applying for PhD candidacy and satisfy the minimum two semester requirement for BIOS 591 after advancing to candidacy.
+A second option is to go on reserve with the fellowship program in the first or second year to satisfy TA requirements, but this option requires advisor approval